 Content-Knowledge and Skills.
 Subject specific pedagogy Resources and support Students will develop music performance skills through a variety of instruments including Keyboards, ukuleles, guitar, percussion and singing.
 Students will also to compose their own music from a variety of starting points.
 Underpinning all of the music curriculum is developing listening skills - being able to hear what you are playing or singing and how it fits in with others.
-Also developing the skill of being able to listen to all kinds of music and answer questions on they hear using musical vocabulary.
+Also developing the skill of being able to listen to all kinds of music and answer questions on what they hear using musical vocabulary.
+Written tasks and homework will be based on the specification of the KS4 Tech Award in Music Practice.
 Describe the subject-specific pedagogical approaches that are used.
-Tasks are design encourage students to develop their perfectomposing and listening & evaluating skill learning the importance of the Elements of and how to keep in time with each other. gned to orming, s while of music How is the curriculum resourced to make sure it is personalised to the needs of learners?
+Tasks are designencourage students to develop their perfection of the Elements of the Elements of the Elements of the Month of the Elements of the Element gned to orming, Is while of music Blues, How is the curriculum resourced to make sure it is personalised to the needs of learners?
 Classroom instruments: keyboards; ukuleles; guitars; percussion etc are used to encourage students to find what they're good at musically.
 Singing is encouraged and students are taught the importance of looking after your voice and warming up.
 There is much 1:1 support and encouragement.
 Feedback, assessment and progress.
 Habits How are students assessed?
 How does this demonstrate progress?
 Termly assessments are both formative and summative and link subject specific knowledge with practical skills.
 Assessments are in the form of either a practical or listening task, sometimes both, over the course of a project.
 How do children receive feedback on their learning?
 Verbal feedback during circulation and whole class discussions.
 Some recordings made of rehearsal/performances with verbal feedback and discussions captured on recording.
 Success criteria shared with students, peer/ self marking.
-How is feedback used to inform planning/ Sol?
+How is feedback used to inform planning/ SoL?
 In-class AFL used to assess and plan skill-based tasks.
-Scaffolding, 3 levels of challenge with personal choice, stretch and challenge in addition to the core.
-Differentiated task sheets for HAPs and LAPs.
-Creativity - producing their own arrangement of a given piece of music or creating their own music to a given brief.
+Scaffolding, 3 levels of challenge with personal choice, Creativity - producing their own arrangement of a given piece of music or creating their own music to a given brief.
 Resilience - perseverance and patience when completing practical work as they might feel frustrated something does not sound the way they have in their head.
 Collaboration - participate actively in group projects, develop active listening skills and being working together to analyse each other's work.